svigerske/gmoexamples/README.md

 To build, create a symlink "gams" that points to the GAMS system directory.
 Makefile assumes it can find the GAMS API files in gams/apifiles/C/api.

+## loadcntr
+A simple main() program that shows how to load a compiled GAMS model (from 225? directory) into a GMO object.

 ## loadgms

 These are help routines to read a problem instance from a .gms file